The child understood from day one, without the family starting all over again.

 Understood from the very first day of class.

-Every new school year the parent books another meeting.
+Every September, the parent books another meeting.
 You take notes, you forget details, you rediscover the needs at the first meltdown.
-And the AESH (a teaching assistant for students with disabilities, in France) who joins mid-year gets the information in scraps, in turn.
+And the AESH (a teaching assistant for students with disabilities, in France) who arrives mid-year gets the information in fragments, this time from you.

 You scan with any recent smartphone.
-The profile opens in the browser, that's all.
+The profile opens in the browser, that is all.

 No account to create